Language studies

 In addition to the common language courses, a number of programmes stipulate additional language studies as part of their degree requirements.
 These language courses are tailored to meet the requirements of the specific degree programme and are usually offered at a later stage of the programme.

-Irrespective of the study programme, students can choose language courses as extension studies.
-An extension studies package encompasses at least 15 credits (the main rule is that all 15 credits are earned in the same language and not as a combination of, e.g. 3 x 5 credits in language courses for beginners).
+Irrespective of the study programme, students can choose language courses as development studies.
+A development studies package encompasses at least 15 credits (the main rule is that all 15 credits are earned in the same language and not as a combination of, e.g. 3 x 5 credits in language courses for beginners).
 Language courses in general are taught in Swedish, but international students are also welcome and receive support in English if needed.
 Beginner's courses in Swedish and Finnish are taught in English.

 If you have no former knowledge of Finnish, we encourage you to choose at least15 credits in Finnish for beginners in order to facilitate contact with the labour market.
 Arcada arranges its own support courses which are aimed to help you improve your Finnish.